Testing changes on a WordPress site locally before implementing them on the live site can prevent damage.

 Step 2: Export a copy of your SQL database and WP contents

 WordPress plugins make migrating websites easy.
-Without a plugin, the process can be tedious as it requires downloading copies of your database, WordPress files, plugins, and folders.
+The process can be tedious without a plugin, as it requires downloading copies of your database, WordPress files, plugins, and folders.

 The All-in-One WP Migration plugin handles all of this.